Exercise 16 Problems Part 1

 Solution:

 Probability is calculated as the ratio of favorable outcomes to the total number of possible outcomes.
 In this case, there are 5 red marbles (favorable outcomes) and a total of 8 marbles (5 red + 3 blue).
-Therefore, the probability of drawing a red marble is:
+That's why, the probability of drawing a red marble is:

 P(red) = 5/8